 What can I legally do with the cremated remains?
 Laws for scattering ashes in Albuquerque, NM

 You can scatter ashes on private property (with the landowner’s consent).
 If you wish to scatter ashes on public land, you can generally do so unless it is on land requiring a permit.
-In New Mexico, you do require a permit to scatter ashes on state parkland.
-Requirements of a permit are: the remains to be scattered must have been cremated and pulverized, and the scattering of cremated remains on the ground is to be performed at least 100 yards from any trail, road, developed facility, or body of water.
+It would be best to have a permit to scatter ashes in New Mexico on state parkland.

 As outlined in our ash scattering section, you should observe common sense guidelines for ash scattering.
 The cremated remains of more than one person cannot be commingled unless a scattering is being conducted by air, in water, or at sea.